Japan Ski Tours

 Picture

-Site of the Annual FIS Freestyle Ski Worldcup Competition, Tazawako has a bit of everything—high speed lifts, good piste options, side-country, backcountry and a variety of terrain for all skier types.
+Site of the Annual FIS Freestyle Ski Worldcup Competition, Tazawako has a bit of everything—high speed lifts, good piste options and a variety of terrain for all skier types.
 Located on the West side of the mountain range, this side is more exposed to the storms off the Sea of Japan and gets plenty of snow.
+Tazawako sits above the picturesque Lake Tazawa, offering amazing views to go with its scenic runs.

 After our second day of skiing in Tazawako, pack up and drive 2 hours to the "King of Snow", Geto Kogen ski resort.